Steph-en/Frontend-Quiz-App/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Example resource 1](https://sass-lang.com/) - This helped me with setting up SCSS and getting started.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [Example resource 2](https://www.youtube.com/watch?v=BCg4U1FzODs&t=1031s) - This is an amazing video which helped me setup and initialize my Typescriot environmant.
 I'd recommend it to anyone still learning this concept.

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**